-When you are transferred to the CT room, you will feel comfortable at the examination table and be connected to the ECG monitor for the duration of the examination.
+When you are transferred to the CT room, you will feel comfortable at the examination table and in constant communication with technician duration the examination.
 The preview table puts you in the middle of the CT machine and takes a few preliminary images to confirm the scan position.

 X-ray color (contrast) is injected into a vein through a cannula (a thin plastic tube, like a flexible needle) in the hand.
 The scan is then performed as the contrast passes through your blood vessels.
 You may notice redness during this injection.